 Monthly Archives: May 2026

-It’s something I hear on Catholic radio from time to time, and it’s a statement that fails to accurately assess the problem it is addressing.
-It’s the conviction that poor catechesis is the reason why many Catholics reject Church teaching on the Eucharist and other important doctrines—or do not even know the doctrines.
-But it isn’t just that poor catechesis is blamed; I believe there is truth to that.
-The real problem is that poor catechesis gets all the blame for the problem.
-However, poor catechesis is only the tip of the iceberg.
-Other reasons hide under the surface, reasons we may find too chilling to face (and that could be the reason they are overlooked).
+I hear it on Catholic radio from time to time: the lamentation that many Catholics reject cardinal truths of the faith, such as the Church’s teaching on transubstantiation and firm stance against abortion.
+This unfortunate state is blamed on poor catechesis.
+While it is safe to say that there is some truth to this, the real problem is that poor catechesis gets all the blame for the problem.
+This is an oversimplification that is not helpful.
+Poor catechesis is only the tip of the iceberg.
+Other reasons lie under the surface, reasons we may find too chilling to face (and that could be the reason they are overlooked).

 The hard truth of the matter is that a major reason why anyone—Catholic or not—does not learn the truth or even rejects it, is that they are not passionate about it.
 And why are we not passionate about it?
-Could it be that we just don’t love the Body of Christ, the Church?
-And why would we not love that Body of Christ?
-Is it because we don’t love Christ, the Head of the Body?
-How can we say we love the Body of Christ while we don’t love the Head of the Body?
-I’m not trying to be judgmental here, but let’s face it: If we love someone, we will want to learn more about them.
-If we love God, we will want to learn more about Him; in fact, we will keep wanting to learn more about Him, not being satisfied with just a few morsels of truth but wanting to go ever deeper.
-It comes down to what I call the five Ls.
-If you:
+Could it be that we just don’t love God, the Source of all truth?
+I’m not trying to be judgmental here, but let’s face it: If we love God, we will want to learn more about Him; in fact, we will keep wanting to learn more about Him, not being satisfied with just a few morsels of truth but wanting to go ever deeper.
+It comes down to what I call the five Ls:

 Love the Lord, you will